Glidr (GLIDR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Glidr Historical Price

-According to the latest data gathered on Glidr live price page, the current price of Glidr is 1.19USD.
+According to the latest data gathered on Glidr live price page, the current price of Glidr is 1.18USD.
 The circulating supply of Glidr(GLIDR) is

 In the past 24 hours, Glidr has shown a price movement of